Embird Embroidery Software

 Value Panel - Additional Options

-The aforementioned numerical parameter controls allow you to open a panel with additional options.
-Click the parameter's caption or icon to access the panel with controls for easier modification of the parameter.
+Numerical parameter controls can be expanded to reveal a panel with additional adjustment options.
+Click the parameter's caption or icon to access specialized controls for easier modification.

 Back to Embird Tutorial Contents